 To find potential scholarships, research opportunities you might be eligible for using one of the many scholarship search engines available online.

-Although most scholarships don’t have to be repaid, some might have contingencies.
+Note that although most scholarships don’t have to be repaid, some might have contingencies.
 For example, if your GPA drops, you might lose your award.

 Unlike grants and scholarships, loans are money that you borrow that must be paid back with interest.
-In most cases, you must repay your loans even if you don’t complete your degree, are unhappy with the education you received, or experience financial difficulty as the result of unemployment or bankruptcy.
+In most cases, you must repay your loans even if you don’t complete your degree, are unhappy with the education you received or experience financial difficulty as the result of unemployment or bankruptcy.

 There are three types of federal student loans currently offered: